-Fall is a beautiful time of year in many areas.
-But for too many people, it’s also a time for allergies.
-If you’re allergic to ragweed or other pollens, you may experience symptoms in autumn like sneezing, itchy eyes, watery eyes, or a runny nose.
+With the change of season, you’re either enjoying the outdoors or running from it.
+For many, this time of year brings on allergy symptoms like non-stop sneezing, itchy, watery eyes, or a runny nose if you’re allergic to ragweed or other types of pollen.
 Whether your allergies are so severe that you feel unproductive, limited from doing your normal routines like exercising, or simply unable to enjoy the great outdoors, one thing is true – they’re just no fun when they show up.
+Stop seasonal allergies from slowing you down by taking a few simple steps.

 Thankfully, there are many ways to combat fall allergies.
 The most obvious, of course, is to avoid the source.
 If you have seasonal allergies in autumn, you may need to stay indoors as much as possible.
 That’s easier said than done, though, especially if you like apple picking, harvest festivals, pumpkin patches, and trick-or-treating.